-Can I Have An Attorney Represent Me For A Workers’ Compensation Claim?
+Can I Hire An Attorney Represent Me For A Workers’ Compensation Claim?

-All workers in Washington have the right to be represented by an attorney in workers’ compensation claims.
-An attorney can help you prepare the best case possible for your injury.
-In some cases, you may be able to advocate for yourself if your injury is only a minor one.
-But if your injury prevents you from doing significant parts of your job or makes it difficult to work at all, an attorney can be very helpful in advocating for the full amount of benefits that you deserve based on your injury’s severity.
+All Washington State workers have the right to be represented by an attorney in a workers’ compensation claim.
+If your injury prevents you from doing significant parts of your job or makes it difficult to work, an L&I attorney can be very helpful in advocating for the full amount of benefits that you are entitled to based on your injury’s severity.

 You may need a workers’ compensation attorney if:

-- You or your loved one suffered severe injury.
+- You or your loved one suffered a workplace injury or occupational illness.

 - Your employer is not supportive of your L&I claim.

-- Your workers’ compensation or benefits were denied.
+- Your workers’ compensation claim or benefits were denied.

 When looking for a workers’ compensation attorney, make sure to find someone with a track record of positive results that can build a case and gather evidence to present your claim as effectively as possible.

-If you have received an overpayment from L&I, you need to understand the following: you will owe the overpayment amount back to L&I.
+If you have received an overpayment from L&I, you will owe the overpayment amount back to L&I.

-Check your mail.
-The insurance company will send a letter explaining what it is attempting to recover, how much it cost, and why it is making the attempt.
-You are entitled to an explanation of the insurance company’s reasoning for this offset and any other information on the overpayment or its status
+The insurance company will send a letter explaining what it is attempting to recover, how much you owe, and why it is making the attempt.
+You are entitled to an explanation of the insurance company’s reasoning for this offset and any other information on the overpayment or its status.

 If you don’t repay the L&I overpayment, you could be sued by the insurer.
 Any judgment against you could result in a lien placed on your property and may be reported adversely to credit bureaus.